 Note: The automatic update option can be disabled in the preferences dialog (Program start ⇒ Automatic program updates):

-After downloading, unpack all files from the zip file into any directory.
+After downloading, unpack all files from the zip archive into any directory.
 This

 may for instance also be located on a USB stick (refer to).